ganto/pkgproxy/README.md

-# pkgproxy - A caching reverse proxy for Linux package repositories
+# pkgproxy - A caching forward proxy for Linux package repositories

 `pkgproxy` is a Web server that serves Linux packages for various repository types (RPM, DEB, ...) from a local cache.
 It can be used as a central package